 Eligible students with disabilities under the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act are entitled to a free appropriate public education.
 The District will follow state and federal law and applicable rules and regulations in identifying, locating, evaluating, and educating students with disabilities.

-A parent who believes their student is eligible for special education or accommodations due to a disability or suspected disability should contact jlorence@northmen.org
+A parent who believes their student is eligible for special education or accommodations due to a disability or suspected disability should contact:

-Jennifer Lorence 1130 Howard St Petoskey Mi 49770 (231) 348-2235
+Jodi Beatty 1130 Howard St Petoskey Mi 49770 (231) 348-2235